awsdocs/amazon-guardduty-user-guide/doc_source/findings_suppression-rule.md

 **Important**
 GuardDuty recommends that you build suppression rules reactively and only for findings you have repeatedly identified false positives for\.
-+ [UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration](guardduty_finding-types-iam.md#unauthorizedaccess-iam-instancecredentialexfiltration) – Use a suppression rule to automatically archive findings generated when VPC networking is configured to route Internet traffic such that it egresses from an on\-premises gateway rather than from a VPC Internet Gateway\.
++ [UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration\.OutsideAWS](guardduty_finding-types-iam.md#unauthorizedaccess-iam-instancecredentialexfiltrationoutsideaws) – Use a suppression rule to automatically archive findings generated when VPC networking is configured to route internet traffic such that it egresses from an on\-premises gateway rather than from a VPC Internet Gateway\.

   This finding is generated when networking is configured to route internet traffic such that it egresses from an on\-premises gateway rather than from a VPC Internet Gateway \(IGW\)\.
 Common configurations, such as using [AWS Outposts](https://docs.aws.amazon.com/outposts/latest/userguide/), or VPC VPN connections, can result in traffic routed this way\.
 If this is expected behavior, it's recommended that you use suppression rules in and create a rule that consists of two filter criteria\.
 The first criteria is **finding type**, which should be `UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration`\.
 The second filter criteria is **API caller IPv4 address** with the IP address or CIDR range of your on\-premises internet gateway\.
 The example below represents the filter you would use to suppress this finding type based on API caller IP address\.